MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-2-Quotes.md

 12. Find **Airpot XL Reservoir Extension** in the list of products, enter *1* for Quantity and select **Add.**
 13. You will see three products are added.
 Select **Save.**
 14. Double click on the **Airpot XL 6 Month Filter** product.
 15. Locate the Volume Discount field.
-You will find that there is no discount for buying one speaker.
+You will find that there is no discount.
 16. Change the Quantity to *15* and click out of the field.
 The discount will now kick in and the Volume Discount field will show the discounted value.
 17. Select **Save & Close.**